jpmattern/seir-covid19/README.md

 *NOTE:* If you have issues, questions or find a bug please create an issue in GitHub (above).

-## Additional Assumptions of COVID-19 Model
+## Additional Assumptions of the SCZ COVID-19 Model
-- The model's contact rate adjusts every 10 days using spline interpolation
+- The model's contact rate adjusts every 10 days using spline interpolation.
 - COVID-19 cases who recover gain short-term immunity.
 - COVID-19 cases can be infectious 2 to 3 days prior to symptom onset.
-- COVID-19 hospitalization, ICU, and death rates calculated based on the overall age demographics of Santa Cruz County
+- COVID-19 hospitalization, ICU, and death rates are calculated based on the overall age demographics of Santa Cruz County.
 - Not everyone who tests positive for COVID-19 goes to the hospital.
 - COVID-19 cases only die within the hospital.
-- Hospitalized COVID-19 patients have a shorter duration of their infectious period because they are less likely to expose other.
+- Hospitalized COVID-19 patients have a shorter duration of their infectious period because they are less likely to expose others.
 However, they likely will shed live virus longer, especially if immuno-compromised.
-- Assumes social distancing lowers the contact rate by 60%.
+- It assumes social distancing lowers the contact rate by 60%.
 However, lifting the shelter in place orders could increase the contact rate anywhere from 0 to 20%.
 The model incorporates this during the time Shelter-In-Place was implemented on March 16th and then amended on May 1st.
 - The model does not account for spatial or network patterns.

 ## Instruction for running the model